Recent Blog Articles

 - Get recommended vaccinations for the flu and pneumonia, especially if you have heart disease.

-Make sure to also ask your doctor or pharmacist about any new medications, including over-the-counter remedies and herbal supplements.
+Make sure to check with your doctor or pharmacist about any new medications you are taking, including over-the-counter remedies and herbal supplements.
 Sometimes these can interact in a harmful way with warfarin, direct oral anticoagulants, or rhythm-controlling drugs.

 Image: Nastasic/Getty Images